jacobp112/icebbo/docs/part-selection.md

 | J1 | JST B2B-PH-K-S(LF)(SN) | C131337 | |
 | J2 | GCT USB4105-GF-A-120 | C5184243 | The plain USB4105-GF-A (C3020560) was out of stock.
 The -120 suffix means 1.20 mm shell stakes instead of 0.95 mm, per the stake-length options on GCT's drawing.
 The land pattern is the same, and the stakes suit a 1.6 mm board. |

-`check_pcb.mjs` requires a manufacturer part number on every part, and a JLCPCB number on every part except U4 and U7.
+`check_pcb.mjs` requires a manufacturer part number and a JLCPCB number on every part.

 ## Open items

-- Decide how to source U4 and U7: global sourcing, supplied parts, or a stocked redesign.
-Re-check the low-stock U12 and X2 before ordering.
+- Re-check the low-stock U12 and X2 before ordering.
 - Regulator dissipation and headroom are in [thermal-budget.md](thermal-budget.md).